-Advanced Double Major
+III.
+Double Major Programmes

-Students interested in the advanced double major are advised to consult the departments concerned before enrolling in the programme to determine when required classes will be offered.
+Students interested in the double major are advised to consult the departments concerned before enrolling in the programme to determine when required classes will be offered.

-BA, BSc Advanced Double Major (4-year)
+1. BA, BSc Double Major (20-credit)

-- First year: No more than three (3) full credit equivalents of the first five credits taken may be in a single subject. - One credit in a writing class (see 1.2.1, page 51, below) - · One credit in a single language/humanities subject (see 1.1.1, page 51, below) - One credit in a single social science subject (see 1.1.2, page 51, below) - One credit in a single life or physical science subject (see 1.1.3, page 51, below) - One credit in a single language for Bachelor of Arts (see 1.2.3, page 51,below) - · One credit in math for Bachelor of Science (see 1.2.2, page 51, below) - Minimum of ten (10) and a maximum of thirteen (13) credits in the major subjects beyond the 1000 level are to be in the two allied subjects, with no more than nine (9) and no fewer than four (4) in either, including at least two (2) credits beyond the 2000 level in each of the two major subjects. - Within the last fifteen (15) credits, complete one (1) credit in a single subject other than the two major subjects.
+First year: No more than three (3) full credit equivalents of the first five credits taken may be in a single subject.

+- One credit in a writing class (see below, pages 55-56) - One credit in a single language/humanities subject (see 1.1 below, page 55) - One credit in a single social science subject (see 1.2 below, page 55) - One credit in a single life or physical science subject (see 1.3 below, page 55) - One credit in a single language for Bachelor of Arts (see below, page 56) - One credit in math for Bachelor of Science (see below, page 56) - Minimum of ten (10) and a maximum of thirteen (13) credits in the Major subjects beyond the 1000 level are to be in the two allied subjects, with no more than nine (9) and no fewer than four (4) in either, including at least two (2) credits beyond the 2000 level in each of the two Major subjects. - Within the last fifteen (15) credits, complete one (1) credit in a single subject other than the two Major subjects.

-Bachelor of Arts Advanced Double Major subjects: see Bachelor of Arts Advanced Major subjects, above.
+Bachelor of Arts Double Major subjects: Choose both subjects from the Bachelor of Arts Major subjects above, or combine one of the BA Major subjects with one of the BSc Major subjects above or with Computer Science.

-Bachelor of Science Advanced Double Major subjects: Choose both subjects from the BSc Advanced Major subjects listed above, or combine one of the BSc Advanced Major subjects with one of the BA Advanced Major subjects, provided that the larger number of credits is in a science subject.
+Bachelor of Science Double Major subjects: Choose both subjects from the Bachelor of Science Major subjects above, or combine one of the BSc Major subjects with one of the BA Major subjects, provided that the larger number of Major credits is in a science subject.

 Total credits required above 1000 level 12

-Total credits required for degree 20 1
+Total credits required for degree 20

 Required GPA for graduation 1.70

 Graduation with distinction 3.70